Adam-Leinweber/DM_Performance/README.md

 Takes approximately 10-30 minutes to run depending on the size of the signal/background and on the shape of the distributions.

-Any questions please send me an email at adam.leinweber@adelaide.edu.au
+If you have any questions please send me an email at adam.leinweber@adelaide.edu.au